edenspiekermann/espi-devblog/_posts/2015-10-22-prop-type-checking-in-react.md

 ### 4. Get one step closer to static type checks

 JavaScript is an extremely expressive language, and ES6 even more so.
-But sorely, enforcing types in JS is tricky business, and introduces notoriously difficult debugging edge cases.
+But sorely, enforcing types in JS is tricky business, and introduces notoriously difficult debugging edge cases since the language is weakly typed.
 Religious use of `propTypes` can really minimize these edge cases.
-Combined with a an additional type checking tool like [Flow](http://flowtype.org), prop checks can drastically improve your long-term productivity.
+Combined with a an additional type checking tool like [Flow](http://flowtype.org), prop checks can drastically improve your long-term productivity and coerce your code to seem more strongly typed.

+### Takeaway

+The component architecture of a React application is extraordinarily conducive to stronger type checking, and React’s built-in `propTypes` makes it even more so.
+There is really no excuse for not using this functionality, although you certainly could.
+Omit it at your own peril if your application needs to scale.

+Empirical evidence from [Kleinschmager, Hanenberg and others](http://pleiad.dcc.uchile.cl/papers/2012/kleinschmagerAl-icpc2012.pdf) shows that static type checking had a positive impact on six of nine programming tests in their research.
+It’s no longer just a programming trope to claim that stronger type checking leads to more maintainable software.
+So for a weakly typed language like JavaScript, we are served well to enforce type checks in other ways, within the architecture of our applications.